Updated: March 9, 2022

 Will mental health counseling be available?

-Yes, as in previous semesters AIT will provide mental health counselling to students free of charge.
+Yes, as in previous semesters AIT will provide mental health counseling to students free of charge.
 Counseling may be done through Zoom or other physically distanced channels when necessary.

 Room and Board